deysipaniagua7/pandas-challenge/README.md

 # pandas-challenge

 This is the repository that holds my Module 4 Pandas-Challenge.
+-"PyCitySchools_starter"-contains my code
+-The "Resources" folder contains 2 csv files: "schools_complete" and "students_complete" which were the files given to us to work off

 Module Overview: In this challenge, we were asked to analyze a city’s school district data to assist the school board/mayor in choosing the best decisions based on future school budgets and priorities.
 The following summaries were generated to display the data stratified by District, School, Highest- and Lowest-Performing School Percentage of Overall Passing, Math and Reading Scores by Grade, Scores by School Spending, Scores by School Size, and Scores by School Type.